symbolicdata/symbolicdata.github.io/Events.2013-08.markdown

 #### Participants

-Please send an email to [Hans-Gert Gräbe](mailto:graebe@informatik.uni-leipzig.de?Subject=Workshop) of you plan to join the workshop.
+For planning purposes we ask kindly to send an email to [Hans-Gert Gräbe](mailto:graebe@informatik.uni-leipzig.de?Subject=Workshop) if you plan to join the workshop.

 -   Hans-Gert Gräbe, Andreas Nareike (Leipzig, local organization)
 -   Sebastian Bönisch (?), Wolfram Sperber (ZBl Math Berlin, swMath project)